shoppingflux/php-feed-generator/readme.md

 - A `reference` (aka SKU)
 - A `name`
 - A `price`
-- A `quantity`

 Your data source must contains those information, or you can hardcode some of them during feed generation.

-First, you should creates an instance of `ShoppingFeed\Feed\ProductFeed` and configure it according your needs
+First, you should creates an instance of generator and configure it according your needs

 ```php
 <?php